Ordinals and recursively defined functions on the reals: Introduction

-Erickson, Nivasch and Xu \cite{Eri,ENX,Xu12} proved that $M$ terminates on all real inputs, although Peano Arithmetic cannot prove that $M$ terminates on all natural inputs.
-PA-independence was shown by proving that $\frac{1}{M(n)}$ grows as fast as $F_{\varepsilon_0}(n-7)$ for integers $n\geq 8$.
+It is not immediately obvious that $M$ is well defined for all real inputs, meaning that for every input the recursion terminates in a finite number of steps.
+Erickson, Nivasch and Xu \cite{Eri,ENX,Xu12} proved that in fact $M$ terminates on all real inputs.
+Furthermore, they proved that Peano Arithmetic cannot prove that $M$ terminates on all rational inputs, nor even on all natural inputs.
+Hence, in a sense, the termination of algorithm $M$ is indeed not so easy to prove.
+The PA-independence result was obtained by showing that $\frac{1}{M(n)}$ grows as fast as $F_{\varepsilon_0}(n-7)$ for integers $n\geq 8$.
+See Section \ref{subsec_fusible} below for background on fusible numbers and their relation to algorithm $M$.

-The motivation for algorithm $M$ lies in the set of \emph{fusible numbers}.
-As Erickson et al.~\cite{Eri} showed, $M(x)$ returns the distance between $x$ and the smallest ``tame fusible number" larger than $x$.
-However, algorithm $M$ is worth studying on its own right, since it is a simple algorithm for which its termination is not so easy to prove.

 In a follow-up paper, Bufetov, Nivasch and Pakhomov \cite{BNP} studied a generalization of fusible numbers to \emph{$n$-fusible numbers} and a corresponding generalization of algorithm $M$ to the following algorithm $M_n$: